thumblemonks/simpleton/README.md

 ### Command Runners

-A Command Runner is an object that responds to `run`, taking two string arguments representing a host to run the command on, and the command to be run.
-The default Command Runner is `Simpleton::CommandRunners::System`, whose `run` method is
+A Command Runner is an object that responds to `run`, taking two string arguments: a host to run the command on, and the command to be run.
+The default Command Runner is `Simpleton::CommandRunners::Open3`, which outputs each command that it runs, along with the resulting messages to standard output and standard error, if there are any.
-simply:

-    def self.run(host, command)
-      system("ssh", host, command)
-    end

 If you prefer another way of running commands on a remote host, check out the other Command Runners that ship with Simpleton, or simply write your own!